dart-lang/site-www/src/content/language/mixins.md

 #### Access state in the mixin's subclass

-Declaring abstract memebers also allows you to access state on the subclass of a mixin, by calling getters which are defined as abstract on the mixin:
+Declaring abstract members also allows you to access state on the subclass of a mixin, by calling getters which are defined as abstract on the mixin:

 ```dart